From the bottom of my heart, welcome. Welcome to my site, welcome to my world. I am delighted you are here.

 - I published my first book, Anatomy and Asana in 2004.
 9 more books and videos would be published from 2004-2009.

 - Anatomy and Asana is used globally for teacher training, along with my online program I Love Anatomy.

 - My yoga therapy certification program began in 2007, and became accredited by the IAYT in 2014.

 I train teachers and health professionals in a very unique and simple approach to healing.
 I like to say that I don’t have a doctor’s scalpel or medications, I don’t have an accupuncturist’s needles or herbs, I don’t have a massage therapist’s or chiropractor’s body work techniques, and I don’t have physical therapists hands/ultrasound/or tens machine.

 What I DO have are my heart, my eyes and my brain.
 I combine my B.Sc.
 Kinesiology with my practica understanding of movement, breath and stillness.
 I can see compensatory movement strategies, and I understand how movement works.
 The nervous system can catalyze powerful healing when it is in a relaxed, non wired, non tired state.
 I know how to help someone get to that place.
 That is what I teach my trainees to do.

-If you are interested in my training programs and would have questions to ask me, please fill in the form below and we can chat more.
+If you are interested in my training programs and have questions to ask me, please email us at [email protected]